claudielarouche/claudielarouche/_projects/ottawa-drop-ins/kindergym.md

 {% include ottawa-drop-ins/message.html %}

-**What is Kindergym?**: Play, run, climb, and jump to burn some energy.
+**What is Kinderplay (formerly called Kindergym)?**: Play, run, climb, and jump to burn some energy.
 Children ages 0 to 5 must be supervised by a caregiver while they have free play with a variety of sports equipment and toys in City of Ottawa gymnasiums.

 {% include ottawa-drop-ins/header.html %}